Course Development Grants

 Promotes digital literacy and the use of digital tools for research and collaboration, with tools and sites such as Popplet, Evernote and Diigo.

-As part of an effort to develop an interdisciplinary palette of courses in digital humanities at KU, the Institute for Digital Research in the Humanities (IDRH) offers $1,000 stipends to tenured and tenure-track faculty who develop a new course in the digital humanities or add significant digital humanities components to an existing course.
+As part of an effort to develop an interdisciplinary palette of courses in digital humanities at KU, the Institute for Digital Research in the Humanities (IDRH) offers $1,000 stipends to teaching faculty or staff who develop a new course in the digital humanities or add significant digital humanities components to an existing course.

 Deadline: Monday, April 8th, 2019, at 11:59pm